TankEngine-ish/property_management_system_full_stack_app/README.md

 ![alt text](<assets/Screenshot from 2025-03-18 19-58-26.png>)

+120 Builds is an old number by the way.

 - I have implemeneted parameters and environment variables to make the pipeline flexible and reduce hardcoded values.

 - I leveraged Jenkins credentials binding for secure access to sensitive data (Docker tokens, GitHub API tokens) to adhere to security best practices.

+- I fixed an issue where babel was interfering with the nextjs engine when building the dockerfile so I had to tinker with the babelrc config file and ultimately resolved the problem.

 - I managed to set-up and run unit tests concurrently for both frontend and backend to minimize build time and improve efficiency.
 I had some issues with setting up the Cypress E2E test in headless mode as Jenkins runs are obviously a non GUI environment but I am so proud that I managed to crack it by installing the xvfb dependency which is an in-memory display server for a UNIX-like operating system.
 Below is a screenshot of a local cypress run test I did in the beginning: